mynl/aggregate/doc/2_user_guides/2_x_capital.rst

 .. _2_x_capital:

+.. reviewed 2022-12-24
+..
+NEEDS WORK

 Capital Modeling and Risk Management
 =================================================

-**Objectives:** Conditional expectations as risk management and visualization device.
+**Objectives:** Describe capital modeling and risk management, including the use of conditional expectations as a risk management and visualization device.

 **Audience:** ERM, capital modeling, risk management actuaries.